-There are also some results for counting elliptic curves over $\Q$ with prescribed level structure which we were not able to generalize to arbitrary number fields, but are worth mentioning.
-Pomerance, Pizzo, and Voight \cite{PPV20} gave a very precise asymptotic for counting elliptic curves curves with $G_0(3)$-level structure, which gives several lower order terms.
-In \cite[\S 5]{BS20}, Boggess and Sankar develop a method (different from their method mentioned earlier) for counting elliptic curves with $G_0(N)$-level structure which makes use of the structure of the ring of modular forms.
+There are some results for counting elliptic curves over $\Q$ with prescribed level structure which we were not able to generalize to arbitrary number fields, but are worth mentioning.
+Pomerance, Pizzo, and Voight \cite{PPV20} gave a very precise asymptotic for counting elliptic curves which admit a $G_0(3)$-level structure, which gives several lower order terms.
+In \cite[\S 5]{BS24}, Boggess and Sankar develop a method (different from their method mentioned earlier) for counting elliptic curves admitting a $G_0(N)$-level structure, which makes use of the structure of the ring of modular forms.
 With this method they are able to give an asymptotic growth rate in the cases that $N\in\{2,3,4,5,6,8,9\}$.
 The case of $G_0(5)$-level structure is particularly interesting since the modular curve $\mcX_{G_0(5)}$ has two (quadratic) elliptic points.

-\begin{remark} It seems that it should be possible to extend Theorem \ref{thm:EllipticTwistCount} to count elliptic curves with $G_0(3)$-level structure, since elliptic curves with $G_0(3)$-level structure arise as twists of elliptic curves with $G(1,3)$ level structure and $\mcX_{G(1,3)}\cong \P(1,3)$.
-More generally, it would be interesting to prove a version of Theorem \ref{thm:EllipticTwistCount} where $\mcX_{G'}$ could be isomorphic to a more general weighted projective space than $\P(1,1)$.
-The difficulty in doing this is that such modular curves have points which correspond to elliptic curves with extra automorphisms.
-But for an elliptic curve $E$ with extra automorphisms, the group of twists of $E$, which can be identified with $H^1(\text{Gal}(\overline{K}/K), \Aut(E))$, is not isomorphic to $\P(2)(K)\cong K^\times/(K^\times)^2$.
-Because of this, $\mcX_{G}$ is not typically isomorphic to $\mcX_{G'}\times \P(2)$. \end{remark}